+Age Well

-Age Well Age Well (Partner since 2019) are the leading experts and advocates for the aging population of Northwestern Vermont.
+Age Well (Partner since 2019) are the leading experts and advocates for the aging population of Northwestern Vermont.
 Age Well is committed to helping individuals age well by reducing barriers to healthy meals, in-home care and community resources.

+Sustainability Partnerships

-Burlington City Arts (Partner since 2013) nurtures a dynamic environment through the arts, making quality experiences and opportunities accessible to Sustainability Partnerships The firm maintains partnerships with a few exceptional organizations dedicated to furthering environmental, social, and/or governance causes, including economic empowerment in Chittenden County and the greater Vermont Community.
+The firm maintains partnerships with a few exceptional organizations dedicated to furthering environmental, social, and/or governance causes, including economic empowerment in Chittenden County and the greater Vermont Community.

 The Vermont Professionals of Color Network